Get PolitiFact in your inbox.

 But scholars who have studied her life and work say that as she expressed a eugenstic viewpoint, she did not link it to race — and there is no indication she supported abortion access or sought to use abortion as a form of genocide, as some have claimed.

 But we were interested in the 79% data point Owens cited.
-Owens told PolitiFact the source for that figure was a 2015 report by the Center for Urban Renewal and Education, a conservative think tank located in Washington, D.C., that was submitted to Congress.
+Owens told PolitiFact the source for that figure was a 2015 report by the Center for Urban Renewal and Education, a conservative think tank in Washington, D.C., that was submitted to Congress.
 The report said the number came from "protectingblacklife.org," a website associated with an anti-abortion organization.

-And while Owens’ original post didn’t mention abortion, she pointed us to data specifically about abortion clinics.
+Although Owens’ original post didn’t mention abortion, she pointed us to data specifically about abortion clinics.
 (Planned Parenthood has many clinics, not all of which provide abortions.)